BraveCaperCat2/prosperousuniverse-docs/content/wiki/packages-factions/_index.md

 Fuel engineers extract resources and synthesize them to different types of fuels.

 __Long description__
 The commodities you produce will be the foundation of faster-than-light and slower-than-light space travel.
-Both fuel types are based on a variety of gaseous and solid ingredients, so there is plenty of room for development and specialization in your trade.
+Both fuel types are based on gaseous and solid materials, but the lack of other fuel types and other recipes for both available fuels doesn't leave much room for expansion within this industry.

 #### Important notes
 Your Extractor will only be useful in STL fuel production if there is Galerite on your planet.
 You could instead opt for a Collector and settle on a planet prodiving Ammonia or Hydrogen.
+You are only given enough materials for an extractor *or* a collector, so you may need to purchase additional construction materials to build another.

 #### Recommended starter buildings
 __Refinery (REF):__ Produces fuels used for space flight.
-_Instead of Collector:_ __Extractor (EXT):__ Extracts ores and minerals from the surface.
+__Extractor (EXT):__ Extracts ores and minerals from the surface.
-_Instead of Extractor:_ __Collector (COL):__  Extracts gases from the atmosphere.
+__Collector (COL):__  Extracts gases from the atmosphere.

-#### Recommended starter planets
+#### Viable starter planets
-_With Extractor:_ Katoa (Castillo-Ito Mercantile)
-_With Collector:_ Katoa (Castillo-Ito Mercantile)
+Katoa (Castillo-Ito Mercantile)

 #### Starting Experts
 2 Fuel Refining Experts